brainy-minds/Jterator/README.md

 ```

 This will create your project folder, which will then already have the correct folder layout and will contain skeletons for YAML descriptor files and modules.
 It will also provide you with the required APIs.
 Now you will have to place your custom code into the module skeletons and define the pipeline in the .pipe file as well as input/output arguments in the corresponding .handles files.
-Shabam!
-You are ready to go...
+And shabam! you are ready to go...

 To *check* your existing jterator project (YAML descriptor files), do: